eclipse-che/che-docs/src/main/pages/setup-kubernetes/kubernetes-multi-user.md

 The context of the commands below is `che/deploy/kubernetes/helm/che`

+### To deploy with dedicated keycloak as authentication server:

 - Override default values by changing the values.yaml file and then typing:

   ```bash